-HEALTHCARE MANAGEMENT (650205GC)
+HEALTHCARE MANAGEMENT

 Healthcare is one of the fastest growing sectors in the economy.
 According to some estimates healthcare has accounted for as much as a third of new private jobs in recent times.
 The healthcare management certificate program is designed for students to understand the structure and components of the healthcare sector and their interdependencies.
-In addition, students will learn how services such as ambulatory care and inpatient care will affect the cost, quality, and accessibility of healthcare care delivery.
+In addition, students will learn how services such as ambulatory care and inpatient care will affect the cost, quality, and accessibility of healthcare delivery.

-Persons are eligible for admission to the graduate certificate program if they have been admitted to the Graduate School at The University of Akron.
+Persons wanting to enroll in a CBA graduate certificate program must already be accepted into a graduate or professional degree program or already possess a graduate or professional degree.
 Students admitted to the healthcare management certificate program may enroll only in those courses required for the completion of the certificate.

-6500:580 6500:582 6500:683 Introduction to Healthcare Management Health Services Operations Management Health Services Systems Management 3 3 3 Elective Courses (Choose six credits from the following): 6500:585 Special Topics in Health Services Administration 1-3 6500:686 Health Services Research Project 3 6500:688 Independent Study in Health Services Administration 1-3 3250:536 Health Economics 3 3850.615 Enidemiologic Methods in Health Research 3
+6500:580 Introduction to Healthcare Management 3 6500:582 Health Services Operations Management 3 6500:683 Health Services Systems Management 3

+Elective Courses (Choose six credits from the following):

+6500:585 Special Topics in Health Services Administration 1-3

+6500:686 Health Services Research Project 3

+6500:688 Independent Study in Health Services Administration 1-3

+3250:536 Health Economics 3

 3850:615 Epidemiologic Methods in Health Research 3

 3850:656 Sociology of Healthcare 3

 4800:630 Biomedical Computing 3

 8200:632 Fiscal Management in Nursing Administration 3

 6500:602 Computer Techniques for Managers 3

-6500:641 Database Systems 3
+6500:641 Business Database Systems 3

 6500:650 Human Resource Systems for Managers 3

 6500:663 Data Analysis for Managers 3

-6500:675 Supply Chain Management 3
+6500:675 Global Supply Chain Management 3

 or

 6500:6xx Any course with the approval of the Director 3

-HIGHER EDUCATION (590900GC)
+HIGHER EDUCATION